The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 5. Read Learning Disabilities and Disorders, by the Help Guide

-• This article describes different types of learning disabilities by name and ages.
+• This article describes different types of learning disabilities by name and age.

 Lastly, these resources are a great way for you to get started.
 But, remember that formal assessment is necessary to officially diagnose a learning disability.
 Good luck!

 It is a simple Google Doc for your convenience, to copy and save for your personal records.
 If you have any suggestions or terms you would like added to this list, please let me know!
-You can use the contact form to reach me.
+You can use the contact form on my website to reach me.

 Middle School boys and girls looking at a laptop computer with a world map behind them

 My favorite education resource is Khan Academy.
-It’s my favorite, because it offers a wide range of education content, parent coaching tips, mindset support, and career inspiration.
-And it does so … for free!
+It offers a wide range of education content, parent coaching tips, mindset support, and career inspiration.
+And it does all of this … for free!

-First, Khan Academy offers a broad variety of classes, for elementary through high school.
+First, Khan Academy offers a wide variety of classes for elementary students through high school.
 Students can learn:

 In addition, Khan Academy provides coaching tips for parents!